bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 end
 ```

-And then reference that data in any Liquid template:
+And then reference that data in any template:

 ```Liquid
 {% raw %}{{ site.data.new_data.new }}{% endraw %}